Horse Gram Subzi | Horse Gram Lentil Subzi | Kollu Subzi

 Horse Gram Subzi in a bowl

-When I was reading about the lentil, I read that kollu takes much longer to cook.
+When I was reading about this lentil, I read that kollu takes much longer to cook.
 So I soaked it overnight and cooked it in the pressure cooker for about 5 or maybe 6 whistles.
 The kollu was cooked a little over and was not firm enough to make sundal.

 So I had to change my plans and make this Kollu Subzi and I am so glad I actually made it.
-My boys loved this horse gram subzi and kept coming back for more.
+My boys loved this Horse Gram Subzi and kept coming back for more.
 I am sure with sundal it would have been the same story.

 I am also very sad that I have never cooked with this amazing lentil before.
 It was so flavorful and I am so happy that I have one more lentil to add to my protein list.